GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Related Work

 \subsection{Group Relative Policy Optimization}

-Group Relative Policy Optimization (GRPO), a recently proposed algorithm designed specifically for fine-tuning language models with group-level normalization of rewards\cite{guo2025deepseek}.
-GRPO modifies the standard policy gradient objective by introducing a relative advantage within sets of responses corresponding to the same question, stabilizing updates, and promoting consistent learning signals.
+Group Relative Policy Optimization (GRPO) is a recently proposed algorithm designed specifically for fine-tuning language models with group-level normalization of rewards~\cite{guo2025deepseek}.
+GRPO modifies the standard policy gradient objective by introducing relative advantages within sets of responses corresponding to the same query, stabilizing updates and promoting consistent learning signals.
 Formally, GRPO defines the objective as: